 SEL4MA Committees are formed through and by the initiatives of its members.
 If you have an idea for a committee, SEL4MA will release an email to our over 900 members to find others with similar interests.

 Committee to Re-Model Athletics is a Boston Public Schools initiative organized to restructure athletics to be an educational process where sport-related sciences are learned, experienced and practiced on teams.
-Mitch Lyons (email@example.com) is co-chair with Dr. Kristen Weeks of BPS of this committee.
+Mitch Lyons (firstname.lastname@example.org) is co-chair with Dr. Kristen Weeks of BPS of this committee.
 The first result of this effort occurred In June, 2016, when BPS authorized the moving of Athletics to sit under the Office of SEL and Wellness.
 The mission of athletics changed with that move.
 This is a five-year project and is ongoing.
-If you are interested in serving on this committee, please contact Mitch.
+If you are interested in this work, please contact Mitch.

 Event Committee, co-chaired by Jim Vetter, Associate Director of Health and Technology at Education Development Center, Inc., and Meghan McCoy, Program Coordinator at the Massachusetts Aggression Reduction Center at Bridgewater State University, develops and operates our conferences and other events.
 We are currently in the planning stages for a series of regional events in Spring 2016.
 If you have questions or want to get involved, please contact Jim (email@example.com) or Meghan (firstname.lastname@example.org).